joshholly/PhoneTraceHub/README.md

 # PhoneTraceHub

-**PhoneTraceHub** is a tool designed to simulate location sharing by generating links that, when opened on a mobile device, prompt users to grant location access.
-This tool uses the browser's `navigator.geolocation` API to send users' location data, which is then logged.
+**PhoneTraceHub** is a social engineering tool designed to get user's to share their location by generating links that, when opened on a mobile device, prompt users to grant location access.
+This tool uses the browser's `navigator.geolocation` API to send users' location data, which is then logged for viewing.